learn-co-curriculum/variables-and-scope-in-ruby-quiz/README.md

    ```

    they want to see `Novak the Goldendoodle is the best dog ever`.
 How should they
-   adjust this code to support this usage.
+   adjust the provided starter code to support this usage?

 ( ) `puts(@dog.to_s + " is the best dog ever")`
 (X) `puts("#{@dog} is the best dog ever")`